 Impending perforation should be treated with a stab incision of the skin.

 Purulent infection of the lacrimal sac and skin should be treated similarly.
 Hospitalization is not mandatory unless the patient's condition appears serious.

-Treatment with oral antibiotics (eg, Augmentin) is appropriate.
+Treatment with oral antibiotics (eg, amoxicillin-clavulanate) is appropriate.

-Cultures of the lacrimal fluid should be obtained.
+Cultures of the lacrimal fluid may be helpful.
 The presence of a lacrimal sac mucocele in adults mandates treatment even if asymptomatic.

 The treatment of choice is a dacryocystorhinostomy whether the patient is symptomatic or not.
 Probing should not be performed because mucoceles often are not sterile and probing may incite a cellulitis.

 Patients with chronic dacryocystitis caused by a partial or intermittent nasolacrimal duct obstruction may benefit from topical steroid drop treatment.